 The University of Illinois Springfield is a member of the National Council for State Authorization Reciprocity Agreements.
-Learn about The University of Illinois System SARA compliance, including University-wide licensing and complaint information.
+Learn about The University of Illinois System SARA compliance, licensing, and complaint information.

 Federal regulations mandate institutions of higher education to provide contact information for filing complaints.
 Below, current and prospective students will find institutional and external contact information for the complaint process.

 Code of Federal Regulations

 (b) The institution must make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution’s accreditation and its State, Federal, or tribal approval or licensing.
 The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student’s complaint.

 Online learning is integrated in the traditional academic department structure at the University of Illinois Springfield.
 All students, both online and on campus, should begin the complaint resolution process by contacting their department chair or dean.

 - College of Education and Human Services